Fixtures

 Goalkeeper Miguel Calero was a key player in the 2006 Copa Sudamericana title

 After winning the Clausura 2006, Pachuca qualified for the 2006 Copa Sudamericana.
 Their first match was a 2–1 loss in the round of 16, against Tolima in Ibagué, but in the second leg they had a resounding 5–1 victory at home and qualified for the next round.
 In the quarterfinals, they faced Lanus, where they had an excellent 3–0 victory in Argentina, before drawing 2–2 in Mexico.
 In the semifinal they face Club Atlético Paranaense, who has been the defending finalist the previous year.
 The first leg was played in Curitiba, where Pachuca won 1–0 with a goal from Damián Álvarez in the 86th minute.
 In the second leg, Pachuca won 4–1, and advanced to the final with an resounding 5–1 on aggregate.
 In the finals they were matched up with Colo-Colo, one of Chile's most historic and popular clubs; the first leg in Mexico finished in a draw 1–1.
-In the second leg at Estadio Nacional on December 14, the Chilean club scored first, but Pachuca scored two second half goals to turn the game around and win the title for the first time in its history, 3–2 on aggregate.
+In the second leg at Estadio Nacional on December 14, the Chilean club scored first, but Pachuca scored two second half goals to turn the game around and win the title for the first time in its history, 3–2 on aggregate and becoming the first Mexican and CONCACAF club to win a CONMEBOL-exclusive continental club competition and also became the only club in the world to win an official title from a confederation outside its own.

-With the 2006 Clausura title, Pachuca qualified for the 2007 CONCACAF Champions' Cup, where they disposed of W Connection and MLS team D.C.
-United, before defeating Chivas Guadalajara 7–6 on penalties in the final after a 2–2 draw on aggregate on April 25, 2007.
+With the Clausura 2006 title, Pachuca qualified for the 2007 CONCACAF Champions' Cup, where they disposed of W Connection and D.C.
+United, before defeating Guadalajara (7–6 on penalties) in the final after a 2–2 draw on aggregate on April 25, 2007.

-On May 27, Pachuca won their 5th league title in the Clausura 2007, beating América 3–2 on aggregate; winning this championship meant Pachuca had won 4 trophies in the past 15 months, 2 domestic trophies exactly one year apart, and two international championships; the Sudamericana and the CONCACAF Champions' Cup.
-By winning the league title Pachuca qualified to the 2008 Champions' Cup in a bid to defend their title, which they did successfully by defeating Saprissa in the finals in April, and later secured a berth for the 2008 FIFA Club World Cup in December 2008, where they were knocked out by 2008 Copa Libertadores champions L.D.U.
+On May 27, Pachuca won their 5th league title in the Clausura 2007, beating América 3–2 on aggregate; winning this title meant Pachuca had won 4 trophies in the past 15 months, 2 league trophies (2006 and 2007), and two international trophies (2006 Copa Sudamericana and the 2007 CONCACAF Champions Cup).
+By winning the league title Pachuca qualified to the 2008 CONCACAF Champions' Cup in a bid to defend their title, which they did successfully by defeating Saprissa 3–2 on aggregate, and later secured a berth for the 2008 FIFA Club World Cup, where they were knocked out by 2008 Copa Libertadores champions L.D.U.
 Quito after losing 2–0.

 On July 31, 2007, Pachuca entered into a club-to-club partnership with the Colorado Rapids of the MLS.
 The alliance included a home-and-home annual series between the clubs, an exchange of best business practices, and the establishment of the Tuzos Soccer Academy at Dick's Sporting Goods Park, which was officially launched on October 1, 2007.
 The move established the Rapids as Pachuca's official partner club in the United States, in a move designed for promotion of both on field development, player exchanges, and business incentives for both clubs on either side of the border.

-On May 29, in the Clausura 2016, Pachuca beating Monterrey 2–1 on aggregate in the finals, to win their sixth league title.
-In 2017, Pachuca won their fifth Champions League title, defeating Tigres UANL in the finals (2–1 on aggregate).
-With this victory, they secured a spot in the 2017 FIFA Club World Cup, where they had a respectable performance, defeating Al Jazira 4–1 in the third place match.
-On October 30, Pachuca won their seventh league title in the Apertura 2022 tournament, beating Toluca in the finals (8–2 on aggregate), and becoming the team with the most goals scored in a Liga MX final.
+After 9 years without winning the league title, Pachuca won its sixth title on May 29, in the Clausura 2016 tournament, beating Monterrey 2–1 on aggregate, with the winning goal scored in the 93th minute of added time.
+The following year, Pachuca were CONCACAF champions for the fifth time, defeating Tigres UANL 2–1 on aggregate in the 2016–17 CONCACAF Champions League.
+With this victory, they secured a spot in the 2017 FIFA Club World Cup, where they had a respectable performance and achieving third place, defeating Al Jazira 4–1.
+Six years later, Pachuca won its seventh league title on October 30, in the Apertura 2022 tournament, beating Toluca in the finals (8–2 on aggregate), and becoming the team with the most goals scored in a Liga MX/Primera División finals.

 Pachuca is a professional soccer team based in Pachuca, Hidalgo, Mexico.
 The team was founded in 1901, making it one of the oldest soccer clubs in Mexico.
 Pachuca is known for its rich history and tradition in Mexican soccer, having won numerous domestic and international titles.